ESSolutions/ESSArch_EPP/ESSArch_PP/docs/user_guide/approval.rst

 *********

 IP Approval is the place of EPP where AIPs are before they are preserved.
-The purpose of the Approval page is to check if he AIP is approved for preservation to the archive.
+The purpose of the Approval page is to check if the AIP is approved for preservation to the archive.

 When clicking a AIP in the Approval list view we see